Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 1.0 1.0 3.0 16.0 625.0
 ```
 Notice we have an [unbounded range](https://chapel-lang.org/docs/primers/ranges.html#variations-on-basic-ranges), `1..`,
-so the end bound is determined by the size of the iterables.
+so the end bound is determined by the size of the other iterables.
 Since in this case the other iterables are length 5, `1..` is equivalent to `1..5`.

 <a id="ex15"></a>